Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 Events: <none>

 Most ConfigMaps consist of several entries.
-This is how to enter multiple key-pairs.
+This example shows how to enter multiple key-value pairs.

 kubectl create configmap mytest01 --from-literal=Country=USA --from-literal=State=ME --from-literal=City=Portland